asterixdecortes/Threading_Sounds/README.md

 </dependency>
 ```

-Then we can start with the tests
+Then we can start with the tests, I included 4 for the Main Service very simple and self explainatory by their names

 ### Logging
+The logs are in file /logs/threadingsounds.log

-Currently only logging on MainService.createSong and MainService.getSongById
+Currently only logging on MainService.createSong, MainService.getSongById and the whole Spring app